 Yoga with Adriene is a website and YouTube channel with FREE yoga for adults.
 Adriene has been my online yoga teacher for the past 3 years and I absolutely LOVE her.
 Adriene has a 30 minute video just for kids (CLICK VIDEO above).
 This video is filmed in the park and shows that yoga can be done ANYWHERE!
 I would recommend this video to ages 9+ Adriene also has a 10 minute video for the CLASSROOM that you could do at home.

-Storyland Yoga is on Amazon PRIME and this was our go to yoga video when my kids were little.
+Storyland Yoga was our go to yoga video when my kids were little.
 They love the story approach and all of the kids featured in the yoga video.
 There are two stories in this 52 minute practice (we use to do one at a time) and it combines video footage of the kids with animation.
 It is a lot of fun and I would recommend it for children ages 3-8.

 This is a favorite book in our house.
 The story is about a class of children sharing what their parents do for a living.
 Each child shares a different profession and the book takes you through 9 different yoga poses that relate to those professions.
 It is a fun and active book to share with children ages 3-8.